tsackton/taelgar/_MoC/Templates and Scripts/Page Dates.md

 Logically, we can turn these into the following outputs:

 * Page Target Date: If pageTargetDate is true, use that.
 Otherwise use the current Fantasy Calendar date
-* Page Existence Date: The born, created, founded, or built date, if set, undefined otherwise
+* Page Existence Date: The born or created date, if set, undefined otherwise
 * Page End Date: The died or destroyed date, if set, undefined otherwise
 ### get_PageDatedValue